 ://URLFAN ranks websites by popularity, based on blog mentions.
 Unlike analytics services like Alexa or Compete, ://URLFAN doesn't measure website traffic.
 It's similar to Technorati, only ://URLFAN ranks all websites and not just blogs.
 We noted in our original review that ://URLFAN's ranking list will inevitably be biased towards users of social media - and in particular bloggers.

 That's a relatively small proportion of the world, however we think it's still a useful index because social media users are highly influential. ://URLFAN is, as we write this, "currently ranking the popularity of 3,783,534 websites by parsing 302,023,552 blog posts from 5,948,937 blog feeds. " The list below is ://URLFAN's all-time top 10.
 There is one new entrant, Facebook at #7. washingtonpost.com moved out of the top 10, dropping from #10 last year to #12 this year.

+35 social media KPIs to help measure engagement.
 Social media measurement is something that I think should be undertaken with a sense of perspective, by standing back and looking at the big picture.

 Top Ten blogs: Social Media Measurement « The Seldom Seen Kid.
 The Measurement Standard, KDPaine & Partners' Newslette.
 BuzzStream: CRM for Social Media Savvy PR Types [ PR and marketing types have their work cut out for them, especially in the age of social and new media where relationship building is so key.